milyo001/.NET-Design-Patterns-Examples/README.md

 - Command
 > Command turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.
 - Interpreter
+> A component that processes structured text data (by lexing and then parsing tokens).
 - Iterator
 - Mediator
 - Memento